Thom Yorke: Climate change

-Yorke has been a supporter of Friends of the Earth and their Big Ask Campaign since 2003.
-He and Jonny Greenwood headlined the Big Ask Live, a 2006 benefit concert to persuade the government to enact a new law on climate change.
-In a Guardian article, Yorke wrote:

-In 2006, Yorke refused an invitation from Friends of the Earth to meet the British prime minister, Tony Blair, to discuss climate change.
-Yorke said that Blair had "no environmental credentials" and that his spin doctors would manipulate the meeting.
-He told the Guardian that Blair's advisers had wanted to vet Yorke beforehand, and that Friends of the Earth would lose access if Yorke said "the wrong thing" afterwards, which he equated to blackmail.
+In 2006, Yorke and Jonny Greenwood performed at the Big Ask Live, a 2006 benefit concert to persuade the British government to enact a new law on climate change.
+That year, Yorke refused an invitation from Friends of the Earth to meet the prime minister, Tony Blair.
+Yorke said Blair had "no environmental credentials" and that his spin doctors would manipulate the meeting.
+He told the Guardian that Blair's advisers had wanted to vet him and that Friends of the Earth would lose access if he said "the wrong thing", which he equated to blackmail.
+Yorke also found it unacceptable to be photographed with Blair because of his involvement in the Iraq War.